Ru (upper garment): Tang dynasty

 The ru, shan, and ao were common garment items for women in the Tang dynasty.
 The ru (as a short jacket) and shan (as an unlined short robe) were used for ceremonial and daily clothing by women.
 Some jackets in Tang dynasty could be found with narrow sleeves, while other upper garments could be found with loose sleeves.
 The Tang dynasty ru could also be a tight jacket or a cotton-padded jacket, which could have embroidered golden line as embellishment at the collar and sleeves or could sometimes be decorated with silk damask.
 Duijin shan were also worn by women in this period; a form of duijin shan was the daxiushan which became popular when the Hufu-style declined in popularity.

 Woman wearing jiaoling youren jacket, Tang dynasty.

 Paintings of women wearing during the Tang dynasty.

 Song dynasty

 In the Song dynasty, the daxiushan (shirt with large/broad sleeves) was a form of fashionable formal clothing.
 Song dynasty, women wore jiaolingyouren jackets and duijin jackets.
 The short ru was a daily garment item for women; the closures of the short ru were found either on the left or right of the front of the garment.

-Clothing worn by the Northern Song dynasty people living in Kaifeng are depicted in the on the painting Qingming Festival on the River by Zhang Zeduan.
+Clothing worn by the Northern Song dynasty people living in Kaifeng are depicted in the painting Qingming Festival on the River by Zhang Zeduan.
 This painting depicts the clothing worn by people holding different social status, ranks, and occupation: the jackets worn as outer garments were all short, about knee-length or shorter, when worn by coolies, pedlars, peasants, and boat people and children who peddled dried fruits wore short white shan.